-The food color to avoid or limit
+Food color to avoid or limit?

 Why is color important in food?

 There is a connection between the color of food and its nutritional value.
 It’s all down to phytochemicals.
 Phytochemicals are chemicals which develop naturally in plant life.
-These natural chemicals are believed to prevent disease and have general protective properties.
+These natural chemicals are believed to prevent disease, and have general protective properties.
 These phytochemicals affect the color of these foods, the darker or richer the color of the fruit or vegetable the greater the amount of health promoting chemicals that are contained within them.

-These dark color fruits such as pomegranates and blackberries are well known for their high levels of Anthocyanins which are antioxidants.
+These dark color fruits such as pomegranates and blackberries are well known for their high levels of Anthocyanins, which are antioxidants.